 Adding to its appeal is the fact that it’s designed AND built in the UK using high quality components, doesn’t cost the earth and sounds fantastic.

-In this video, Aston’s CEO James Young gives a good overview of the microphone.
+In this video, Aston’s Richard Powell gives a good overview of the microphone.
 Note how Aston worked with a panel of 33 of the top producers and engineers in the UK who acted as the company’s ‘ears’ during the development process.